Jay Rayner: Early life and newspaper journalism

 Rayner contributed a piece for Granta 65 about Shirley Porter in March 1999.
 That month, after deciding to develop a specialism, and about three seconds after being told by The Observers editor that Kathryn Flett would no longer be its restaurant critic, Rayner offered himself for the job, and got it.
 His reviews were described by The New Yorker in 2014 "sometimes incendiary, often crass, always cheeky" and by the Radio Times in 2016 as "providing a dyspeptic counter-note to the custard sweetness of Nigel Slater’s cookery pages".
-He went viral in October 2014 for his review of Beast in London and made international headlines for a scathing April 2017 review of the Paris restaurant Le Cinq, shortly after which he was described as "the world's most feared food critic".
+In October 2014, Rayner's review of the Beast in London was widely shared online.
+He made international headlines for a scathing April 2017 review of the Paris restaurant Le Cinq, shortly after which he was described as "the world's most feared food critic".
 He stated in 2018 that around a fifth of his reviews were negative.

 During the COVID-19 pandemic, when many restaurants were forced to close, Rayner announced he would no longer publish reviews if he could not be generally positive about them.
 He resumed the following year after objecting to the cost of a Polo Lounge popup at the Dorchester Hotel.
-In November 2024, Sky News described him as "arguably The Observers highest-profile writer".
-That month, Rayner announced his departure from The Observer for the Financial Times, citing The Observers pending sale to Tortoise Media, the antisemitism of some Guardian staff, and The Observers online opinion section "too often" being a "juvenile hellscape of salami-sliced identity politics"; he transferred in March 2025.
+In a November 2024 article about the sale of The Observer to Tortoise Media, Sky News described him as "arguably The Observers highest-profile writer".
+That month, Rayner announced his departure from The Observer for the Financial Times, citing The Observers pending sale, the antisemitism of some Guardian staff, and The Observers online opinion section "too often" being a "juvenile hellscape of salami-sliced identity politics".
+He transferred in March 2025.